Home

 iii Gesangvoll, mit innigster Empfindung.
 Andante molto cantabile ed espressivo

-Chopin Ballade N°4 in F minor, Op.52
+Chopin Ballade 4 in F minor, Op 52

-N°1 in A minor
+1 in A minor

-N°2 in A-flat major
+2 in A♭ major

-N°3 in F-sharp minor
+3 in F♯ minor

-Chopin Tarantella in A flat Major Op 43
+Chopin Tarantella in A♭ Major, Op 43

-Schumann Allegro in b minor Op 8
+Schumann Allegro in B minor Op 8

-Recorded in 1950
+recorded in 1950

 Part I Einfach - Sehr rasch und leicht - Hastig - Einfach und leicht